The Farmer’s Dog

 How to Create a Healthy Diet as You Age

 A healthy diet at any age starts by prioritizing minimally processed, whole foods.
 In other words, the foods you eat should be as close to their natural form as possible.
+Monitoring your food intake and making mindful food choices are essential to ensure you get a variety of nutrients and support overall health.
 That being said, everyone responds to foods differently, and some people have allergies, food sensitivities, and other dietary restrictions.

 Finding what works best for you will be a process of trial and error.
+Different diets and dieting approaches can affect your nutrient needs, and the average person may need to adjust their approach to avoid deficiencies and maintain balance.
 Here are some good starting points that you can adjust to suit your individual needs and preferences.

 Eat a Wide Variety of Leafy Greens, Fresh Fruits, and Vegetables

 An apple a day isn’t all that’s required to keep the doctor away.
-Prioritize a variety of colorful fruits and veggies in your diet to increase your intake of antioxidants.
+Including fruit as a key food group in your diet is essential for overall health.
+Prioritize a variety of colorful fruits and veggies in your diet to increase your intake of antioxidants, and remember to include all food groups for balanced nutrition.
 Berries, cantaloupe, leafy greens, carrots, broccoli, and squash are all smart choices to include in your diet regularly.
+Orange juice, especially when fortified, is also a good source of vitamin C.

 Get Plenty of Protein

 Getting plenty of protein is important for most body functions as you age, including healing, fighting stress, and keeping your immune system strong.
-Try to include a variety of healthy protein sources in your diet each week, such as lean poultry, fish, legumes, nuts, seeds, and eggs.
+Try to include a variety of healthy protein sources in your diet each week, such as lean poultry, fish, legumes, nuts, seeds, eggs, and cottage cheese.
 Keep red meat to a minimum.

 Eat for Good Bone Health

 Maintaining good bone health as you age is so important.
 Prioritizing calcium-rich foods in your diet can help to prevent bone fractures and osteoporosis.
-Dairy products are an excellent source of calcium, but if you’re on a plant-based diet, kale, almonds, broccoli, and tofu are all rich in calcium, too.
+Dairy products are an excellent source of calcium, and dairy alternatives like soy drinks and calcium-fortified options are also good choices.
+If you’re on a plant-based diet, kale, almonds, broccoli, and tofu are all rich in calcium, too, and calcium is an important mineral for bone health.

 Prioritize Healthy Fats

 Some people believe all fats are bad, but that’s simply not the case.
+Unsaturated fats, such as those found in plant oils and fatty fish, can help lower cholesterol and support heart health, while it is important to limit saturated fat intake to reduce the risk of heart disease.
 Healthy fats, like omega-3 fatty acids, are crucial for protecting your body against disease, reducing pain and inflammation, and supporting your brain and moods.
-Olive oil, coconut oil, avocados, fatty fish, nuts, and seeds are all excellent healthy fat choices to include in your diet regularly.
+Olive oil, coconut oil, avocados, fatty fish, nuts, and seeds are all excellent healthy fat choices to include in your diet regularly, but should be eaten in moderation.

 Increase Your Fiber Intake

-Fiber isn’t just for keeping you regular.
+Fiber isn’t just for keeping you regular; dietary fiber is essential for digestion and overall health.
 Increasing your fiber intake lowers the risk of diabetes, heart disease, and stroke.
 It also helps maintain a healthy weight.
 As you age, your digestive system becomes less efficient, but increasing your fiber intake can help it function better.
 Women over 50 should try to consume at least 21 grams of fiber every day from sources like fresh fruits and veggies, legumes, and whole grains.

 Stick to Complex Carbs

-Empty carbs are not your friend, especially as you age.
+Empty carbs are not your friend, especially as you age; choosing the right carbohydrates is essential for sustained energy.
 They can lead to blood sugar spikes, energy crashes, fatigue, cravings, and overeating.
-Stick to whole grains that are rich in beneficial fiber and B vitamins.
+Stick to whole grains that are rich in beneficial fiber and B vitamins, such as brown rice, which provides more nutrients than white rice.

 The Bottom Line